Digitalization in surface technology

 European Machinery Regulation

-The new EU Machinery Regulation was published in the Official Journal of the European Union on June 29, 2023.
-This regulation replaces the Machinery Directive and will apply from January 20, 2027.
-As a consequence of this changeover, around 850 machinery safety standards, including those relating to surface technology, must be revised by the beginning of 2026 so that the presumption of conformity of the standards to the new legislation can apply from the date of application.
-VDMA Surface Technology is coordinating the revision of surface technology standards and involving experts from industry and occupational safety in Germany and Europe.
+The EU Machinery Regulation was published in the Official Journal of the European Union on June 29, 2023.
+This regulation will replace the Machinery Directive and will apply from January 20, 2027.
+In this context, around 850 machine safety standards, including those for surface technology, must be revised by the beginning of 2026 so that the presumption of conformity of the standards to the new legislation can apply from the date of application.
+VDMA Surface Technology is coordinating the revision of surface technology standards and involving experts from industry and occupational health and safety in Germany and Europe.

 LABS guide

-VDMA 24364 describes requirements for the testing of products for paint wetting impairing substances (LABS) based on a classification related to the intended use of the product.
-The VDMA LABS guide provides information on the practical implementation of the test and describes measures for LABS-compliant production.
+The VDMA 24364 standard sheet describes requirements for testing products for paint wetting impairment substances (LABS) based on a classification related to the intended use of the products.
+The VDMA LABS guideline provides information on the practical implementation of the test and describes measures for LABS-compliant production.

 Paint wetting impairment substances - a practical guide